-This raises another important point, which touches on Michael Stone's criterion of 'spiritual transformation' as a sign of authentic religious experience.46 Is it possible that the author of the Book of Revelation underwent a 'spiritual transformation' after his visionary experience on the Island of Patmos and, if so, are there signs of this in his text?
+This raises another important point, which touches on Michael Stone's criterion of 'spiritual transformation' as a sign of authentic religious experience.
+Is it possible that the author of the Book of Revelation underwent a 'spiritual transformation' after his visionary experience on the Island of Patmos and, if so, are there signs of this in his text?
 For the answer to this question, we must turn to a passage that he certainly wrote after returning to Ephesus, in which he refers to his exile on Patmos in the past tense: "I, John, your brother and companion in the hardship and kingdom and endurance in Jesus, was on the island called Patmos because of the Word of God and the Witness of Jesus" (Rev 1,9).
 In the same passage, the author conveys a greeting to the seven churches in Asia from the Godhead, in an early formulation of the Holy Trinity (Rev 1,4-6), and then cites an interjection from the Almighty God himself (1,8).
 There are similar passages in the Epilogue that convey the author's supreme closeness to the Godhead (22,7.12-13.16.17.20), often acting as spokesman.
 Either these passages can be understood as a literary invention loaded with deception and/or presumption, or they can be seen as evidence that the author was indeed in a state of supreme divine union.
 Unless the reader has a very negative impression of the author's intent, the second option is certainly the most consistent with truth claims in the same passage (22,6), in which case it represents the author in a state of supreme divine union that endured long after his visionary experience on Patmos.
 And this, in and of itself, is good evidence of a 'spiritual transformation' that is well-documented in the mystical tradition.

-Having experienced the ecstatic states indicated in the text by being 'in the Spirit'-ecstasy (1,10), rapture (4,1), and spiritual transport (17,3 and 21,10)-the author would, according to mystical tradition, have been spiritually prepared to enter into the highest state of divine union-a state that would exactly explain the divine interjections, despite the fact that he was no longer in a state of ecstasy.
-This mystical state is variously called 'spiritual marriage', transforming union', 'consummated union', 'supreme union' or, in Teresa of Avila's classification, 'the seventh mansion', 47 and is described as "a state in which the soul is habitually conscious of the divine cooperation in all her higher operations and in the depths of her being.
+Having experienced the ecstatic states indicated in the text by being 'in the Spirit' ecstasy (1,10), rapture (4,1), and spiritual transport (17,3 and 21,10)-the author would, according to mystical tradition, have been spiritually prepared to enter into the highest state of divine union-a state that would exactly explain the divine interjections, despite the fact that he was no longer in a state of ecstasy.
+This mystical state is variously called 'spiritual marriage', transforming union', 'consummated union', 'supreme union' or, in Teresa of Avila's classification, 'the seventh mansion', and is described as "a state in which the soul is habitually conscious of the divine cooperation in all her higher operations and in the depths of her being.
 No union of a more intimate kind can be imagined.
 This grace can be considered under another aspect, which gives a still higher idea of it: in concurring in our spiritual acts God makes them His own: He renders them his own; He renders them divine and shows that He does so.
 There is therefore a transformation of the higher faculties with regard to their manner of operation.
 The soul is aware that in the supernatural acts of her intellect, her love or her will, she participates in the divine life, in those analogous acts that are in God.
 This is the essential part of the spiritual marriage".
-48 Another feature of this state of supreme union is a continual, or habitual, intellectual vision of the Godhead.49 All this is important for understanding that, in the aftermath of his 'authentic religious experience' and until the end of his earthly life, the author remained in a state of divine union, in which he possessed the supernatural gifts and the divine authority to write, revise, supplement and shape the account of his visions, so producing the text of the Book of Revelation as it has come down to us today.50

-45 Cf. John Ben-Daniel, 'Towards a Mystical Interpretation of Revelation 12', Revue Biblique, Vol. 114-4 (2007), 594-614.
+&lt;sup>45 Cf. John Ben-Daniel, 'Towards a Mystical Interpretation of Revelation 12', Revue Biblique, Vol. 114-4 (2007), 594-614.

-46 See note 29.
+&lt;sup>46 See n.
+29.

-$^{^{\}rm 47}$ Poulain, Graces of Interior Prayer, 259.
+&lt;sup>47 Poulain, Graces of Interior Prayer, 259.

-48 Poulain, Graces of Interior Prayer, 262-3.
+&lt;sup>48 Poulain, Graces of Interior Prayer, 262-3.